nec-research/fact-linking/README.md

 git lfs pull
 ```

-### Benchmark Datasets
+## Benchmark Datasets

-The datasets are released with the same license as this repository.
-You can find our data [here](https://huggingface.co/datasets/gorjanradevski/oie-knowledge-graph-linking).
+The datasets are released with the same license as [REBEL](https://huggingface.co/datasets/Babelscape/rebel-dataset).
+You can find our data [here](https://huggingface.co/datasets/gorjanradevski/FaLB).

 ### Wikidata Knowledge Graph embeddings

 The Wikidata Knowledge Graph embeddings are needed for inference, and will be released with the models.
+Similarly, reach out to some of the authors via email and we can provide you with the embeddings.

 ## Inference